 Unsteadiness of the Amazonian hydrologic cycle?
 The roles of land-cover and climate change

-This project asks how much will land-cover change trigger the instability of the Amazonian water cycle given climate change scenarios, and what are the implications of the projected changes in water for the hydropower policy in Brazil.
+This project asks how much will land-cover change trigger the instability of the Amazonian water cycle given climate change scenarios, and what are the implications on the hydropower policy in Brazil.

-This research investigates current andfuture changes in the Amazonian water cycle using a modeling tool that explicitly describes the processes of the atmosphere and the biosphere.
-The analysis focuses on the change in the Tapajos River Basin because of its high potential for hydropower development to meet Brazil's future electricity demand.
-Using the Ecosystem-Demography Brazilian-Regional-Atmospheric-Modeling System (EDBRAMS), simulated rainfall over the last decade for the basin shows strong agreement with satellite-driven observation.
-The work includes evaluation of stream flow and projections of the rainfall and runoff with different land-cover and climate change scenarios.
+The project investigates changes in the water cycle using a modeling tool that describes the processes of the atmosphere and the biosphere.
+The work includes evaluations and projections of rainfall and discharge, resulting from the ecosystem’s response under land-cover and climate change scenarios.
+Detailed analysis also focuses on the change in the hydrology of the Tapajos River basin, because of its high potential for hydropower development to meet Brazil's future electricity demand.